rhea-language/rhea/README.md

 ## License

-Zhivo is distributed under the GNU General Public License v3.0.
+N8 is distributed under the GNU General Public License v3.0.
 For further details, refer to the LICENSE file.

 ```
 This program is free software: you can redistribute it and/or modify